MoralisWeb3/docs/docs/01-web3-data-api/evm/faqs/03-Token API/filtered-token-api-faq.md

 ### How often is data updated?

 - Most metrics update every 10 seconds
-- Holder distribution and acquisition metrics may have up to 5-minute delays for highly active tokens
+- Acquisition metrics may have up to 5-minute delays for highly active tokens
 - Price and volume data are near real-time

 ### What about historical data?